 About Wil van der Aalst

 Prof.dr.ir.
 Wil van der Aalst is a full professor of Information Systems at the Technische Universiteit Eindhoven (TU/e).
 He is currently a visiting researcher at Fondazione Bruno Kessler (FBK) in Trento.
 Since 2003 he has a part-time appointment at Queensland University of Technology (QUT).
 He was also the Academic Supervisor of the International Laboratory of Process-Aware Information Systems of the National Research University, Higher School of Economics in Moscow.
-At TU/e he is the scientific director of the Data Science Center Eindhoven (DSC/e).
+At TU/e he is also the scientific director of the Data Science Center Eindhoven (DSC/e).

-Many of his papers are highly cited (he one of the most cited computer scientists in the world and has an H-index of 115 according to Google Scholar) and his ideas have influenced researchers, software developers, and standardization committees working on process support.
+Many of his papers are highly cited (he one of the most cited computer scientists in the world -approx. 70.000 citations- and has an H-index of more than 125 according to Google Scholar) and his ideas have influenced researchers, software developers, and standardization committees working on process support.
 He has been a co-chair of many conferences including the Business Process Management conference, the International Conference on Cooperative Information Systems, the International conference on the Application and Theory of Petri Nets, and the IEEE International Conference on Services Computing.
-He is also editor/member of the editorial board of several journals, including Computing, Distributed and Parallel Databases, Software and Systems Modeling, the International Journal of Business Process Integration and Management, the International Journal on Software and Systems Modeling, the International Journal on Enterprise Modelling and Information Systems Architectures, Computers in Industry, Business & Information Systems Engineering, IEEE Transactions on Services Computing, Lecture Notes in Business Information Processing, and Transactions on Petri Nets and Other Models of Concurrency.
+He is also editor/member of the editorial board of several journals, including Computing, Distributed and Parallel Databases, Business & Information Systems Engineering, Software and Systems Modeling, the International Journal of Business Process Integration and Management, Computer Supported Cooperative Work, the International Journal on Software and Systems Modeling, the International Journal on Enterprise Modelling and Information Systems Architectures, Computers in Industry, IEEE Transactions on Services Computing, Lecture Notes in Business Information Processing, and Transactions on Petri Nets and Other Models of Concurrency.

 In 2012, he received the degree of doctor honoris causa from Hasselt University.
 In 2013, he was appointed as Distinguished University Professor of TU/e and was awarded an honorary guest professorship at Tsinghua University.
 In 2015, he was appointed as honorary professor at the National Research University, Higher School of Economics in Moscow.
 He is also a member of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen), Royal Holland Society of Sciences and Humanities (Koninklijke Hollandsche Maatschappij der Wetenschappen) and the Academy of Europe (Academia Europaea).